EliAndrewC/l7r/rules/04-schools.md

 After you exceed the TN of a wound check, divide the difference between your wound check and the damage roll by 5, rounding down.
 You may add that number multiplied by X to any future type of attack roll this combat, where X is your attack skill.

 **Fourth Dan:**
 Raise your current and maximum Water by 1.
 Raising your Water now costs 5 fewer XP.
-You may spend void points after rolling a wound check to receive a free raise for each void point spent.
+After making any combat roll for which void points may be spent, you may spend void points to receive a free raise for each void point spent.
+Void points spent this way are not subject to the normal limit on how many void points may be spent on a single roll.

 **Fifth Dan:**
 After you take damage, you may spend void points to deal 10 light wounds to the attacker for each void point spent, up to the amount of damage you took.